 Tribal and ANCSA corporation consultations were first held on April 28 and May 26, 2021 by teleconference.
-The April 28 and May 26 consultations were attended by representatives of the Native Village of Selawik, Naqsragmiut Tribal Council (Anaktuvuk Pass), the Inupiat Community of the Arctic Slope, the Native Village of Point Hope, the Native Village of Kiana, the Native Village of Kobuk, Kikiktagruk Inupiat Corporation (Kotzebue), NANA Regional Corporation, and the Arctic Slope Regional Corporation.
+Following deferral, an additional round of consultations was held on January 27, 2022 by teleconference.
+The consultations were attended by representatives of the Native Village of Selawik, Naqsragmiut Tribal Council (Anaktuvuk Pass), the Inupiat Community of the Arctic Slope, the Native Village of Point Hope, the Native Village of Kiana, the Native Village of Kobuk, Native Village of Buckland, the Native Village of Kotzebue, Kikiktagruk Inupiat Corporation (Kotzebue), NANA Regional Corporation, and the Arctic Slope Regional Corporation.